nexus-codes/Scoop-Spotify/README.md

 ### Spotify with BlockTheSpot

+- Absolutley not recommended at all.
+Not updated and not guaranteed to work
 - This is an outdated version of Spotify (1.1.4.197.g92d52c4f) with an [old version of BlockTheSpot](https://github.com/master131/BlockTheSpot).
 - Spotify's built-in updater is disabled.
-- This should only be used if BlockTheSpot does not work with the latest version of Spotify.
 - Spotify with BlockTheSpot should be installed locally and not globally.
 - Installation and uninstallation of this package require administrator privileges.
 - This cannot be installed concurrently with `spotify-latest`.